 It's not surprising that it's also one of the areas that our customers feel most confused about.
-To shed some light on the topic (not sorry), we interviewed lighting pro Rebecca Pagan from Pagazzi and hit her with the most frequently asked questions we hear.
+To shed some light on the topic (not sorry) we have talked to the absolute home lighting pros to help us answer some of the most frequently asked questions we hear and give you some of the best home lighting ideas.

 Image credit: My Bespoke Room